waterbuffalo13/micromanage/README.md

   * Interesting questions
     * How do I spend my time (working vs weekend)?
     * How should I spend my time after work and on the weekends? (old/new hobby ratio)
-    * If I were to win the lottery, what should I do?
+    * If I were to be unemployed what should I do?
+    *